ixpantia/spatial_demo/README.md

 ## Step 4 - Launch a pipeline

-1. The key componente of the pipeline is the container image that runs the code we need.
-For this demo we made the container public - you will need to setup some additional permisions in a production environment.
+1. The key component of the pipeline is the container image that runs the code we need.
+For this demo we made the container public - you will need to setup some additional permissions in a production environment.

-2. Lets put hte first pipeline to work
+2. Lets put the first pipeline to work

 <!-- -->